tourforge/baseline/README.md

 ## Archiving a build in Xcode
 Until https://github.com/CocoaPods/CocoaPods/issues/11808 is fixed, follow the temporary solution in the thread to successfully archive the app.

+## Note
+When you put TomTom key into the asset directory, make sure you don't put a newline at the end because that will break satellite imagery feature.